Can sash window glass be upgraded?

 Upgrade glazing with “Comfort” glass

 A Factory applied low e coating to one of the glass surfaces improves energy efficiency.
-This Low E coating reflects heat, helping to keep your home cooler in summer and warmer in winter.
+This low-e coating reflects heat, helping to keep your home cooler in summer and warmer in winter.
 Up to 39% better thermal insulation than ordinary window glass.

 Upgrade glazing with “Comfort” + “Hush”

-Hush glass with a low e coating results in a quieter more comfortable home with energy savings.
+Hush glass with a low-e coating results in a quieter more comfortable home with energy savings.

-double glazing into
+Retrofit double glazing into sash frames?

 Pilkington Spacia™ is a recent innovation which provides similar energy efficiency performance as a standard unit, but in a much thinner profile.
 Instead of being gas filled a vacuum separates the panes.
 These sealed glazing units are only 6.5 mm thick, but currently they remain an expensive option.

-Glazing Upgrade benefits include:
+Upgraded glazing benefits include: